AshimaM/torontoRestaurantRecommender/README.md

 ## **Summary and future directions**
 From the above it’s clear that both the models have their own merits.
 In the future, I want to capitalize on each of their plus points and build a more sophisticated and hybrid model.
 I would like to scale the model to include North America wide data and eventually build an application.
 I am also interested in studying if there are any discernible patterns between a restaurant’s average rating and its category as well as location.
 For instance, are Chinese restaurants in general doing particularly well in a particular locality, or vegan restaurants are not doing well in certain pockets.
 It would be interesting to study these patterns.
-The repository contains the following files:
-* Exploratory Data Analysis - Explains the process of culling out the data and data cleaning
-* Content-based model - Code for building the recommendation system from a content-based approach
-* Collaborative filtering model - Code for building the recommendation system from a collaborative filtering approach